jeshorty/1st_project_demo/README.md

 # Demo
-I need to start working on my project!
+I need start to work on my project!